hathibelagal-dev/instantpolyglot/docs/eng/Navajo.md

 **Shimá store góneʼ shopping áyiilaa**
 My-mother store in shopping she-did
-"My mother went shopping in the store"
+“My mother went shopping in the store”

 **Shí éí computer class bichʼį́ʼ deeshááł**
 I TOP computer class towards I-will-go
-"I'm going to computer class"
+“I'm going to computer class”

 Code-switching can occur at various levels:
 1. Word level: **Hooghan biyi' TV silá** (There's a TV inside the hogan)
-2. Phrase level: **Baa ntséskees "What should I do?"** (I'm thinking about "What should I do?")
+2. Phrase level: **Baa ntséskees “What should I do?”** (I'm thinking about “What should I do?”)
 3. Clause level: **Ashkii school góneʼ óołtaʼ but tʼáá hooghandi naná** (The boy studies at school but he walks at home)

 ## Honorifics and politeness

-Navajo doesn't have a complex system of honorifics, but respect is often shown through:
+Navajo doesn’t have a complex system of honorifics, but respect is often shown through:

 1. Use of kinship terms even for non-relatives
    Example: **Shicheii** (my maternal grandfather) used to address an elderly man

 2. Indirect speech
-   Example: Instead of directly saying "You're wrong," one might say:
+   Example: Instead of directly saying “You're wrong,” one might say:
    **Tʼáá ánółtso baa nitsíkees lágo**
    All about-it you-think maybe
-   "Perhaps you should think about it more"
+   “Perhaps you should think about it more”

 3. Avoidance of certain taboo words or topics
    Example: Using **Máʼii** (coyote) instead of directly mentioning dangerous animals